WebAssembly/WASI/proposals/io/wasi-io.md

 This function returns the number of bytes transferred; it may be less than `len`.

+Unlike other I/O functions, this function blocks until all the data read from the input stream has been written to the output stream.
 ##### Params

 - <a href="#splice.this" name="splice.this"></a> `this`: [`output-stream`](#output_stream)